allanlundhansen/chat-ontology-builder-backend/docs/product-requirements/Phase 1/01-Kantian-Category-Structure-KG.md

 - [x] Add Quality and Modality properties with appropriate constraints (**Note:** Application-level validation implemented and tested via API)
 - [ ] Implement INSTANCE_OF relationships for classification under Quantity and Relation subcategories
 - [x] Create indices for efficient concept retrieval, including indices for Quality and Modality properties
 - [x] **Steps to Test**: Create sample concepts and verify they can be properly classified using both properties and relationships (Partially done via `POST /concepts` API tests for property validation and `GET /concepts/{id}` for retrieval).
+Concept CRUD fully tested.

 ### Task 3: Relationship Type Implementation
 - [ ] Create semantic relationship types (CAUSES, HAS_PROPERTY, etc.) with properties